I Know What You Did Last Summer (The Vampire Diaries): Ratings

-"I Know What You Did Last Summer" was watched by 2.59 million American viewers, being the first season premiere of the series not to drow 3 million U.S. viewers.
+"I Know What You Did Last Summer" was watched by 2.59 million American viewers, being the first season premiere of the series not to draw 3 million U.S. viewers.

 Reviews

 "I Know What You Did Last Summer" received generally positive reviews.

 David Griffin of Screen Rant said that the episode is "another stellar season premiere that doesn’t disappoint" and stated that "The Vampire Diaries has a cruel way of reminding viewers that no character is safe in this world."

 Carrie Raisler from The A.V.
 Club gave a B+ rate to the episode saying: "This wasn’t necessarily a perfect episode of The Vampire Diaries but it feels like the perfect introduction to a season that looks to be filled with changing character dynamics and ever-shifting alliances."

 Eric Goldman from IGN rated the episode with a 7.8/10.
 "What I enjoyed about the premiere is how almost everything we saw actually turned out to be important."

 Matt Richenthal from TV Fanatic gave the episode 4.5/5.